BarbaAlGhul/calaboucos-e-cachorros/README.md

 This game was made in Python 2.7.6 and libtcod 1.5.1

-For more information about libtcode : http://roguecentral.org/doryen/libtcod/
+For more information about libtcod : http://roguecentral.org/doryen/libtcod/